 Oh yeah, and because TriRig was originally designed as a database-driven site, the new design applies to every single page on the site, back to the very first article we ever published.

 What's so important about this design (in my opinion) is that while the browsing experience is optimized for every display size, the entire content of every page on the site is available no matter what device you're browsing on.
 It might be in a slightly different location, but it will be available nonetheless.
-And you don't have to re-learn our user interface to use the site on a mobile device.

 Certainly this isn't the only way to solve the problem of display disparity in order to create a more cohesive browsing experience.
 And maybe it isn't the best way.
 But it's the best I could come up with at the moment.
 And in my opinion, it's much better than the haphazard, ad-hoc way in which many sites currently behave.
 You don't lose one smidgen of the site's content, and you don't have to learn a new user interface to enjoy TriRig on your phone, tablet, or any other device.

 What's it all mean for you, the user?
 Well, maybe not much.
 If you aren't a tech head, you can just keep on browsing without even thinking about how this all works.
 That's the whole point.
 Browsing TriRig is just easier now, no matter what device you're doing it on.
 But then again, if you aren't a tech head, you probably aren't reading TriRig in the first place.
 There are a few of you (about five percent) still using Internet Explorer version 8 or lower, and those browsers aren't compatible with the Foundation scripts.
 Those browsers default to the smartphone version of the site; the navigation bar is collapsed into a menu, and the sidebar content is shown below the main content.
 So for those of you on IE8 and below, TriRig is still usable, but not ideal.
-Unfortunately, I just decided that the benefit to the other 95% of you on more modern browsers was worth it.
+Unfortunately, I just decided that the enormous benefit to the other 95% of you on more modern browsers was worth it.

 What do you think of the redesign?
 Do you think we've hit upon a good solution for modern web use?
 Are there weird quirks you're seeing that we need to address?
 We'd love to hear your thoughts in the comments section below.